 Michael J. Quinn.
 June 9, 2021.
 It is naïve to expect that companies will always do the right thing, and the National Highway Traffic Safety Administration’s nonregulatory approach has led to unnecessary injuries and deaths.

 Nathan R. Colaner, Michael J. Quinn, Jeffery Smith, and John O'Brien.
 January 8, 2021.
-Three leaders in the Initiative in Ethics and Transformative Technologies at Seattle University talk about digital ethics and their work in the intersection between technology and ethics.
+Three leaders in Ethics and Technology at Seattle University talk about digital ethics and their work in the intersection between technology and ethics.

 Jeffery Smith and Eva Sedgwick.
 May 14, 2020.
 Is it appropriate to track those infected with the Coronavirus using mobile devices?
 Center Director Jeffery Smith and Associate Professor of Law Eva Sedgwick examine the tradeoffs between privacy and public health.